Sun Images for Past 72 Hours

 Aurora Activity

-- Helium Line: 126.6 โ Stable; no major solar trend changes detected.
+- Helium Line: 125.9 โ steady, indicating no major upswings in solar activity trend.

 ๐ก Propagation Timeline & Technical Details